assassinoo/VTScripts/README.md

 # VT Hash Checker (API v3)

-VT Hash Checker is a cutting-edge tool designed to automate the task of verifying large lists of hash values through VirusTotal’s advanced API v3.
+VT Hash Checker is a tool designed to automate the task of verifying large lists of hash values through VirusTotal’s advanced API v3.
 It serves as a valuable resource for security analysts and IT administrators seeking to filter out malicious hashes from extensive lists.

 🌟 Highlights: